Why is it that most trailblazing enterprises are assailed by doubters, skeptics, and naysayers?

 Bottom line: There’s no shortage of tea-cultivation specialists in the US, but we do need more tea growers!

 Myth #5: American tea growers can’t compete with the famous tea cultures

 Much of this remarkable growth of the tea market is owing to the expansion of the industry into parts of the world that had no previous experience with tea craft.
-Early market entry by nations such as India and Sri Lanka, for instance, put pressure on tea giant China to innovate and open its market.
+For instance, early market entry by nations such as India and Sri Lanka put pressure on tea giant China to innovate and open its market.

-If not for the many tea pioneers who ignored convention and founded their own tea cultures, our present experience with the revered beverage would not be the same.
+If not for the many tea pioneers who ignored convention and founded their own distinct tea cultures, our present experience with the revered beverage would not be the same.

 However, American producers will not try to compete on any level with the big, established producers.
 Instead, we might focus on developing our own unique brand, style, tastes, and terroirs.